hima1323/Cpu-Scheduling-/README.md

 ---

-## Phase 6 (Stretch Goal — SMP)
+## 🔮 Future Roadmap (Phase 6)
-Multi-core support is stubbed in `EngineConfig::num_cpus`.
-The `GanttChart` component supports `cpu_id` per Gantt entry and renders separate lanes per CPU.
-Full work-stealing implementation is the next step.
+**Multi-Core SMP (Symmetric Multiprocessing)**: Multi-core support is currently stubbed in `EngineConfig::num_cpus`.
+The `GanttChart` component already supports a `cpu_id` per Gantt entry and can render separate parallel lanes per CPU.
+Implementing a work-stealing load balancer in the C++ engine is the next major milestone.